-Drug-induced lupus erythematosus (DIL or DILE) is an autoimmune disorder (similar to systemic lupus erythematosus [SLE]) caused by chronic use of certain drugs.
-These drugs cause an autoimmune response (the body attacks its own cells) producing symptoms similar to those of SLE.
+Drug-induced lupus erythematosus - (DIL or DILE) is an autoimmune disorder (similar to systemic lupus erythematosus [SLE]) caused by chronic use of certain drugs.
+These drugs cause an autoimmune response (the body attacks its own cells) producing symptoms similar to SLE.
 There are 38 known medications to cause DIL but there are three that report the highest number of cases: hydralazine, procainamide, and isoniazid.
 While the criteria for diagnosing DIL has not been thoroughly established, symptoms of DIL typically present as muscle pain and joint pain.
-Generally, the symptoms recede after discontinuing use of the drugs.
-Click to enlarge on the right.
+Symptoms recede after discontinuing use of the drugs.

 Signs and symptoms

 Signs and symptoms of drug-induced lupus erythematosus include the following:

 The processes that lead to drug-induced lupus erythematosus are not entirely understood.
 The exact processes that occur are not known even after 50 years since its discovery, but many studies present theories on the mechanisms of DIL.